In the meantime, here are some of our favourite fun facts about teeth braces.

 2. All orthodontists are dentists (but not all dentists are orthodontists)

 Orthodontists begin their careers as general dentists before choosing to specialise in orthodontics (straightening teeth).

-After qualifying as a dentist, Dr. Jackie Clune completed a Clinical Doctorate in Orthodontics.
+After qualifying as a dentist, Dr. Jackie Bracken completed a Clinical Doctorate in Orthodontics.
 She is now a registered specialist with the Irish Dental Council and one of Tipperary’s most experienced orthodontists.

 3. Braces can be (almost) invisible